f-xyz/ng-repeat-fast/README.md

 Fast-repeat is a much faster implementation of Angular directive `ng-repeat`.
-Was build with performance in mind (only).
+Was build with performance in mind (to be honest - only).

 * Caches DOM nodes (and eats more memory).
 * Works much faster than `ng-repeat`.